 - Where: business sites, systems locations, platform resources.

-These capabilities can be directly refined across architecture layers:
+These capabilities can be directly refined across architecture layers and crossed with processes:

 - Business and organization: EA capabilities with regard to business environments and objectives.